mco-gh/mco.dev/content/post/media/oaks.md

 coverImage = "/img/oaks.jpg"
 +++

-Check out this stellar black and white video of Strand of Oaks performing *Bonfire* from 2010.
+Check out this haunting black and white video of Strand of Oaks performing *Bonfire* from 2010.

 <!--more-->

-This song is about an apocalypse:
+The song is about an apocalypse:

 > My wife sits with me
 > scorched earth drying sheets